maybeitsrico/grandmas_code/README.md

 # grandmas_code
-mom is actually learning how to code
+grandma is actually learning how to code

+hello its grandma, whats good?